sumwale/config/README.md

 pacman -S pamac-gtk

-pamac install awesome rofi picom lxappearance xsettingsd pulseaudio-alsa alsa-utils whitesur-gtk-theme-git whitesur-kvantum-theme-git kvantum-qt5 vimix-cursors tela-circle-icon-theme-git polkit-gnome gnome-keyring conky-lua-nv i3lock-fancy-git scrot imagemagick dunstify cantarell-fonts ttf-fira-code terminus-font-ttf network-manager-applet xfce4-power-manager xss-lock xorg-xbacklight
+pamac install awesome rofi picom lxappearance xsettingsd pulseaudio-alsa alsa-utils whitesur-gtk-theme-git whitesur-kvantum-theme-git kvantum-qt5 vimix-cursors tela-circle-icon-theme-git polkit-gnome gnome-keyring conky-lua-nv i3lock-fancy-git scrot imagemagick dunstify cantarell-fonts ttf-fira-code terminus-font-ttf network-manager-applet xfce4-power-manager xss-lock xorg-xbacklight xorg-xset util-linux

 The .local/bin/user-services.sh script launches few custom services for borgmatic backup.
 You would want to remove those but can retain nm-applet.
 This is launched as as a respawnable service because on my system this occasionally crashes after suspend.
 To use that copy the service file from .config/systemd/user/nm-applet.service to your ~/.config/systemd/user directory (create latter if not present).
 Additionally it overrides the alsa settings from ~/.asound.state since in my system pulseaudio overrides those in a way that disables seemless switching between internal speaker and headphones.
 If you want to also override then you can do the required setup using alsamixer and then save using "alsactl store -f ~/.asound.state".